 - Burnaby Village – the outdoor museum is open from 11:00 am to 4:30 pm.

-- Chilliwack Community Block Party – a food truck-style event with live music and a small artisan market outside the Chilliwack Coliseum.
+- Surrey Community Block Party – a food truck-style event with live music and artisan vendors at the Cloverdale Rodeo & Exhibition Grounds in Surrey.

 - Abbotsford Flea Market – a giant market at 32470 Haida Drive in Abbotsford.
 Admission is just a buck or so, but free for kids under 13 years of age.